rpm-software-management/mock/docs/index.md

 :notebook:  To have this change take effect you have to either log out and log back in or run command `newgrp -`

-Configuration files are in `/etc/mock`.
 Mock caches the downloaded rpm packages (via the `yum_cache` plugin), which speeds up subsequent builds by a considerable margin.
-Nevertheless, you may wish to change the default configuration to point to local repositories to speed up builds (see [note below](#generate-custom-config-file)).
+Nevertheless, you may wish to [change the default configuration](configuration) to point to local repositories to speed up builds.

 By default, builds are done in `/var/lib/mock`, so be sure you have room there.
 You can change this via the `basedir` config option.

-## Configs
+## Chroot config files

+Mock project provides the `mock-core-configs` package which installs the default [configuration files](configuration) for various RPM-based Linux distributions.
+This packages is typically installed with Mock by default (runtime dependency).

-Mock provides `mock-core-configs` with basic configs.
-Other projects can provide configs.
-We know of:
+Other projects can provide their own configuration files in other packages, we know of:

 * [mock-centos-sig-configs](https://pagure.io/centos-sig-hyperscale/mock-centos-sig-configs)